-Continuous Feedback and Mentoring

-As often shown by research, grades may not always accurately reflect the learning process \citep{cain2022deficiencies} and therefore are not viable forms of feedback.
+(ii) Continuous Feedback and Mentoring: As often shown by research, grades may not always accurately reflect the learning process \citep{cain2022deficiencies} and therefore are not viable forms of feedback.
 Therefore, it is crucial to provide an environment that allows students to detect and learn from their mistakes in a timely manner to lay solid foundations for the forthcoming concepts that are built on top of the previous ones.
 Penalizing mistakes through grades, without providing proper guidance to correct them could jeopardize progress and hinder growth by prioritizing memorization of concepts rather than internalizing them.
 For this reason, the students should be able to communicate with all actors in their education including the professor, the teaching assistant, the grader, and academic advisors on a regular basis.
 By doing so, these actors could provide support and monitor the growth of the students individually in this student-centered approach which may be more effective than communicating strengths and weaknesses through grades.
 During my teaching assistant experiences, I always encouraged students to attend office hours regularly to receive feedback on their progress and not wait right before an exam to fill in any gaps in their understanding of the concepts.

 Feedback and mentoring go hand in hand, as the former is an essential part of the latter, together with guidance.
 Whether it is in the classroom environment or in the context of a one-on-one advisor-graduate student relationship, mentoring helps set an example that does not force the student to fit into a mold but improve one’s unique abilities to allow the student to play an active role in their own learning.
 Hence, through establishing and maintaining open communication channels, clear guidance, and continuous feedback, I intend to form successful mentor-mentee bonds.